Do Go On - 536 - FedEx Flight 705

 No pressure either way.

-Not to nag, but you are upside out.
+Not to nag, but you are upside down.

-Do you look a little busy, but to get a bit of an update.
+You do look a little busy, but I love to get a bit of an update.

 Yeah, so they can't reply.